Limine-Bootloader/limine-protocol/PROTOCOL.md

 * `LIMINE_MEMMAP_EXECUTABLE_AND_MODULES` entries are meant to have an illustrative purpose only, and are not authoritative sources to be used as a means to find the addresses of the executable or modules.
-One must use the specific Limine features (executable address and module features) to do that.
+One must use the specific Limine features ([Executable Address](#executable-address-feature) and [Module](#module-feature) features) to do that.

 * `LIMINE_MEMMAP_FRAMEBUFFER` entries represent regions of the address space containing memory-mapped framebuffers.
 These entries exist for illustrative purposes only, and are not to be used to acquire the address of any framebuffer.
-One must use the framebuffer feature for that.
+One must use the [Framebuffer feature](#framebuffer-feature) for that.

-* `LIMINE_MEMMAP_ACPI_TABLES` (base revision 4 or greater) entries represent regions of the address space containing the ACPI tables as described by the Entry Memory Layout paragraph, if the firmware did not already map them within either an ACPI reclaimable or an ACPI NVS region.
+* `LIMINE_MEMMAP_ACPI_TABLES` ([base revision 4](#base-revision-4) or greater) entries represent regions of the address space containing the ACPI tables as described by the [Memory Layout at Entry](#memory-layout-at-entry) section, if the firmware did not already map them within either an ACPI reclaimable or an ACPI NVS region.

-For base revisions <= 2, memory between 0 and 0x1000 is never marked as usable memory.
+For [base revisions](#base-revisions) <= 2, memory between 0 and 0x1000 is never marked as usable memory.

 The entries are guaranteed to be sorted by base address, lowest to highest.